 Another peer review article on dietary recommendations for IBS patients, notes that "there are reports suggesting that FODMAPs in wheat, rather than gluten, induce the GI symptoms in patients with IBS.
 Amylase trypsin inhibitors and wheat germ agglutinins have also been reported as components in wheat that may contribute to IBS symptoms."2 The problem is that whole wheat and wheat bran are basically insoluble fibers, as opposed to soluble.
 This means they are harder for the gut to process and break down, and can be aggravating for those of us who suffer from IBS.

 What works for me

 All this being said, the experience of IBS, like any chronic illness, is ultimately an individual one.
 What works for me, may not work for you.
 You may find whole wheat does not flare your IBS--it may actually not bother you at all, or may even soothe your irritated gut.
-However, if you are still struggling with frequent IBS symptoms and tend to eat a diet high in whole wheat foods, you may want to try to eliminate them for a week or two and see if you notice a difference.
+However, if you are still struggling with frequent IBS symptoms and tend to eat a diet high in whole wheat foods, you may want to try to eliminate them for a week or 2 and see if you notice a difference.
 It could be something small you could change that could lead to enormous relief.

 Which of the following symptoms of IBS do you experience most frequently?